a-synchronous/rubico/README.md

 # Introduction

 rubico is a library for async-enabled functional programming in JavaScript.
-The library operators support a simple and composable functional style in asynchronous environments.
+The library supports a simple and composable functional style in asynchronous environments.

 ```javascript
 const {